codeceptjs/CodeceptJS/docs/acceptance.md

 ## Multiple Windows

 CodeceptJS allows to use several browser windows inside a test.
+Sometimes we are testing the functionality of websites that we cannot control, such as a closed-source managed package, and there are popups that either remain open for configuring data on the screen, or close as a result of clicking a window.
+We can use these functions in order to gain more control over which page is being tested with Codecept at any given time.
+For example:

 ```js
 const assert = require('assert');